elearjgal/elearjgal.github.io/_pages/about.md

 Hi, this is a test for building my webpage.

-If you happen to be here before finishing it, you can look around, but apologies for the mess :)
+If you happen to be here before finishing it, you can look around but apologies for the mess :)

+In the meantime, enjoy a nice pic of my dog Dante.